Sinfully Delicious Course

 2 Helpful / 0 Not

 Cons: In spite of everything good about it--and there is a lot-- this still feels like a city park course to me.
-There are a lot of unique, exciting holes, but they are mixed with an equal number of the flat, straight holes--where you throw around a tree or something-- that can be found anywhere.
-Probably the biggest knock for me is that I've played this course 3-4 times now, and there are quite a few holes that, looking back, I can't distinguish from one another.
+There are a lot of unique, exciting holes, but they are mixed with an equal number of the mundane flat, straight holes where you throw around a tree or something that are prevalent in city park courses.

 2 of 2 people found this review helpful.